 Illinois already has a strong sports betting handle as the fourth-biggest market in the month of September.
-Only New Jersey, Nevada, and Pennsylvania posted higher numbers than a total handle of $305.2 million that month.
+Only New Jersey, Pennsylvania, and Nevada casinos posted higher numbers than a total handle of $305.2 million that month.

 The issue is registering for a mobile betting account.
 The current in-person process is actually suppressing potential growth.
 September was the first full month with both DraftKings and FanDuel mobile betting apps available.

 Due to closure issues with land-based casinos, Illinois Gov. JB Pritzker did suspend the in-person requirement temporarily.
 This was in place through mid-December and now the industry is pushing for an extension.